ElectricArc-Yu/EasyL10NTool/README.md

 * Provides methods to directly acquire data as Audio, Dialogue, or Texture2D.
 * Provides direct usage methods called Quick Setters like Set Text With L10N.
 * Provides Pure Getters for the configuration of currently supported languages (Incluede text return and enum return) and the current language.
-* Provides a boradcast OnCurrentGlobalLanguageChanged.
+* Provides a broadcast OnCurrentGlobalLanguageChanged.

 ---